 The areas occupied by existing, legally-established structures, agricultural uses, and confined animal facilities do not constitute H1 or H2 habitat areas.
 Additionally, the fuel modification areas required by the Los Angeles County Fire Department for existing, lawfully-established structures do not meet the criteria of the H1 or H2 habitat categories, with the exception of the areas subject to the minimal fuel modification measures that are required in riparian or woodland habitats (e.g., removal of deadwood).
-In areas subject to the minimal fuel modification measures that maintains its biological significance, rarity, and sensitivity and shall be accorded all the protection provided for the H1 habitat category in the LCP.
+In areas subject to the minimal fuel modification measures that are required in riparian or woodland habitats, the habitat maintains its biological significance, rarity, and sensitivity and shall be accorded all the protection provided for the H1 habitat category in the LCP.